manmeet3591/python_class/README.md

 plt.colorbar()

 9. Sometimes xarray plot might show blank, the way to resolve that is select the area and that should work.

+10. Pattern correlation formula: https://www.mdpi.com/2073-4441/10/1/28 may use weights as well for the pattern correlation

+For the weights, the following can be followed: https://stackoverflow.com/questions/58881607/calculating-the-cosine-of-latitude-as-weights-for-gridded-data